 We value complaints as a means to continuously review and improve the services we offer.
 Listening to customers and understanding people’s experiences can help us resolve mistakes more quickly, and prevent the same problems from happening in the future.

 Access to information

-You can read more about this in our Access to information policy which sets out how we will deal with all formal complaints and requests for information held by the council.
+You can read more about this in our Access to information policy in the documents on this page, which sets out how we will deal with all formal complaints and requests for information held by the council.

 - Service request If you wish to make an enquiry, or report a fault or a problem directly to the service concerned, this is a service request.
 Please use our customer services Contact us form in the first instance